Why Is Ice Forming On My Aircon Pipe?

 We locate the leak point using pressure testing and bubble or electronic detection, seal the leak, then recharge to the correct weight before retesting.

-3. Extended Low-Temperature Operation
+3. Extended Low-Setpoint Operation

 - Unit is set to a very low temperature for a long period.